5 Insurances Nannies Should Consider Purchasing

 Be prepared for your interview.
 Think of lots of questions to ask before you go.
 If it’s your first time interviewing, ask around.
 Ask experienced nannies or go onto Nanny Island and ask around.
 We’ve all had a few bumps in the road and it’s good to share them so we can help each other.

 Of course it’s important for the family to feel a connection with you, but it is JUST as important for you to feel safe, comfortable and feel that you have a good connection with the whole family as well.
 If something feels off, then there could be.
 Don’t just jump into a position.
 Interview their previous nannies and Au pairs.
-You could also ask for references for them if something really does feel strange.
-Caroline J.
+You could also ask for references for them if something really does feel strange. –Caroline J.

-– it’s like being a baby-sitter, but with more responsibilities; like a parent, but with fewer responsibilities and less of a connection; like a teacher, but possibly less structured (and hopefully more long-term); like an assistant; like a cook; and like a house-cleaner.
+A nanny job is a combination of many things – it’s like being a baby-sitter, but with more responsibilities; like a parent, but with fewer responsibilities and less of a connection; like a teacher, but possibly less structured (and hopefully more long-term); like an assistant; like a cook; and like a house-cleaner.
 Keep in mind what you are willing to do and what you want out of a position.
-There are so many kinds of families that you should be able to find a family that fits well with you.
-Denny C.
+There are so many kinds of families that you should be able to find a family that fits well with you. –Denny C.

 Every day is not the same.
 You have to love children to be a good nanny.
 Not just for the money. –Jennifer M.